pymc-devs/pymc-examples/myst_nbs/survival_analysis/bayes_param_survival_pymc3.myst.md

 [Survival analysis](https://en.wikipedia.org/wiki/Survival_analysis) studies the distribution of the time between when a subject comes under observation and when that subject experiences an event of interest.
 One of the fundamental challenges of survival analysis (which also makes is mathematically interesting) is that, in general, not every subject will experience the event of interest before we conduct our analysis.
 In more concrete terms, if we are studying the time between cancer treatment and death (as we will in this post), we will often want to analyze our data before every subject has died.
 This phenomenon is called <a href="https://en.wikipedia.org/wiki/Censoring_(statistics)">censoring</a> and is fundamental to survival analysis.

 I have previously [written](http://austinrochford.com/posts/2015-10-05-bayes-survival.html) about Bayesian survival analysis using the [semiparametric](https://en.wikipedia.org/wiki/Semiparametric_model) [Cox proportional hazards model](https://en.wikipedia.org/wiki/Proportional_hazards_model#The_Cox_model).
-Implementing that semiparametric model in PyMC3 involved some fairly complex `numpy` code and nonobvious probability theory equivalences.
-This post illustrates a parametric approach to Bayesian survival analysis in PyMC3.
+Implementing that semiparametric model in PyMC involved some fairly complex `numpy` code and nonobvious probability theory equivalences.
+This post illustrates a parametric approach to Bayesian survival analysis in PyMC.
 Parametric models of survival are simpler to both implement and understand than semiparametric models; statistically, they are also more [powerful](https://en.wikipedia.org/wiki/Statistical_power) than non- or semiparametric methods _when they are correctly specified_.
 This post will not further cover the differences between parametric and nonparametric models or the various methods for choosing between them.

 As in the previous post, we will analyze [mastectomy data](https://vincentarelbundock.github.io/Rdatasets/doc/HSAUR/mastectomy.html) from `R`'s [`HSAUR`](https://cran.r-project.org/web/packages/HSAUR/index.html) package.
 First, we load the data.